Content Marketing Without a Blog: Successful SEO With Other Written Content

 • Present a description of an included image or video

-• Feature customer testimonials, endorsements and other forms of social proof
+• Feature customer testimonials, endorsements, and other forms of social proof

 2. Produce Content on Third-Party Platforms

-Another method of reaching an audience without blog content on your own website is contributing content to third-party platforms with built-in distribution like social media and blogging sites.
+Another method of reaching an audience without blog content on your own website is contributing content to third-party platforms with built-in distribution channels like social media and blogging sites.

 While there are many third-party content platforms to consider, some of the most popular ones are: